document-intelligence/DI-2022/_pages/cfp.md

 <div id="pre-recording"></div>

-## Pre-recording a Presentation Video
+## Pre-recording a Presentation Video and Upload Video & Slides

 Invited speakers and presenters please follow the instructions given in [DI-2021 Self Recording Guidance](</DI-2021/files/DI-2021 Self Recording Guidance.pdf>) to pre-record your talks.

-We will send out instructions on how to upload the video files soon!
+- Please upload the video and slides to <https://cmt3.research.microsoft.com/DI2021> (same as paper submission site)
+- Please upload as supplementary material.
+- You can upload up to 3 files.
+- The file size limit is 700 MB.
+- Accepted file format: pptx (PowerPoint), pdf, mp4 (video)

 ------